robertosfield/website/docs/docs/Design/DesignPrinciplesAndPhilosophy.md

 permalink: /documentation/docs/design/design_principles_and_philosophy
 ---

-> *"Successful Software Lives For Ever"*
+> ***"Successful Software Lives For Ever"***

 This document introduces the design principles/philosophy of the project lead Robert Osfield.
 The principles draw upon the experience of being project lead of the [OpenSceneGraph](https://www.openscenegraph.org) and lessons learned from the real-time compute graphics, C++, and open source/free software communities.

-First lets break down the opening phrase, *"Successful Software Lives For Ever"*, one I coined for a training course over a decade ago:
+First let's break down the opening phrase, *"Successful Software Lives For Ever"*, one I coined for a training course over a decade ago:

 * What is *"Successful Software"* : Software that is useful and reliable enough for developers and/or users to adopt it as a part of their work or personal lives and rely upon it to live for as long as they need it.